TykTechnologies/tyk-ci/wf-gen/README.md

 ## goreleaser
 All binary artefacts are _created_ by goreleaser, controlled by a `.goreleaser.yml` file in the root of each repo.
 These files are generated from [.goreleaser.yml.m4](.goreleaser.yml.m4).

-Since goreleaser does not support `CGO_ENABLED=1`, goreleaser runs inside [a specially crafted docker image](https://github.com/TykTechnologies/golang-cross) that contains cross compiler toolchains for arm64 and darwin-amd64. amd64 is the host architecture.
+tyk and tyk-analytics require cgo.
+Since goreleaser does not support `CGO_ENABLED=1`, for these two cases, goreleaser runs inside [a specially crafted docker image](https://github.com/TykTechnologies/golang-cross) that contains cross compiler toolchains for arm64 and darwin-amd64. amd64 is the host architecture.
+Other repos use a plain goreleaser config and can run in any old container.

 Multi-platform docker images are built by buildx.